AbdullahKhurshid/lung-cancer-prediction/README.md

 This project explores the use of Python libraries for data visualisation, machine learning, and statistical analysis in creating predictive models.

 ## Problem Statement
-Lung cancer is as serious national comcern in Singapore and it is now the third most common cancer across both genders. lung cancer as the number o is expected to rise greatly over the next decade.
-Hence, we must investigate its causes by analysing different factors such as age, lifestyle choices and symptoms.
+Lung cancer is the third most common cancer across both genders in Singapore.
+Moreover, lung cancer incidence is expected to rise greatly over the next decade.
+Hence to prevent it, we must investigate its causes by analysing factors such as age, lifestyle choices and symptoms.

-The primary dataset used are from a given survey data of indiviauas with or without lung cancer.
+The primary dataset used is from a survey data of individuals with or without lung cancer.
+For data privacy purposes, this is a mock dataset.

 The schema of the dataset used is as follows: